 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as Amazon Associates, we earn from qualifying purchases.
 Please see our disclosure for more details.

-While the Ritter and the Miwok are two totally different backpacks, they both exhibit the same sturdy Gregory versatility that I have come to appreciate over the years.
-Although the Miwok isn’t geared for cold-weather conditions, it performed flawlessly in freezing weather.
-In fact, while shoeing in sub-zero temperatures, my hydration reservoir didn’t freeze.
-I also used a CamelBak insulated sleeve for the reservoir hose to prevent it from icing up.
+While the Ritter and the Miwok 18 are two different backpacks, they both exhibit the same sturdy Gregory versatility that I have come to appreciate over the years.
+Although the Miwok isn’t geared for cold-weather conditions, it performs flawlessly in freezing weather.
+While ‘shoeing in sub-zero temperatures, my hydration reservoir didn’t freeze.
+I also used an insulated sleeve (like this one) for the reservoir hose to prevent it from icing up.

-The Miwok has enough space in its expandable front pocket for a hydration reservoir AND extra gear – in addition to a helmet, for skiers and boarders.
 Throughout the day – as the reservoir is emptied and gear is removed – the Miwok can be pulled in closer to the body with its internal on-the-fly compression features.
-By doing this, it helps prevent pack bounce while active on the trail.
+Doing this helps prevent pack bounce while active on the trail.

-Gregory has now placed more emphasis on its harness and waistbelt.
 With as much time and history within the Gregory brand, the packs have become more human-friendly.
-All body types, all activities, no matter the brutality on the trail, Gregory packs always seem to come through – especially the Miwok.
+Gregory packs, especially the Miwok, always seem to come through for all body types and activities, no matter the brutality on the trail.

-- Expandable front, stretch-mesh pocket with three-point compression
+- Expandable front, stretch-mesh pocket with buckle closure

 - Side mesh pockets